 Roman Forum houses many structures like Via Sacra, Curia, the temple of Divus Romulus, the temple of Antoninus and Faustina, the arch of Septimius Severus, the house of the Vestals, and many more.
 To get more insights into the happenings in the Roman Forum, watch this video from Ted-Ed:

-The best view of the Roman Forum can be seen from the Palatine hill, which overlooks the entire Roman Forum.
-At that point, you can see almost all historical structures of the historic center, from the Colosseum (east of Roman Forum) to the end of the Roman Forum at the west.
+The best view of the Roman Forum can be seen from Palatine hill, which overlooks the entire Roman Forum.
+At that point, you can see almost all the historical structures of the historic center, from the Colosseum (east of the Roman Forum) to the end of the Roman Forum at the west.